gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Change language transforms implementation to fail at configuration time when no rule is available to transform a given input source set for a binary.
     - This will require using `LanguageTransform`s in Scala
     - Windows resource sets on non-windows builds fail with the current `LanguageTransform.applyToBinary()` implementation
+- Fail when no rule is available to define the tasks for a `BinarySpec`.
+    - Will need to change `@BinaryTasks` implementation to fail at configuration time when no rule is available to build a given binary.

 # Feature 3: TBD